-As indicated in the table, the accident rate for aircraft operating at the proposed Western Sydney Airport in 2030 would be in the order of 1 in 150 years for all stages of flight.
+As indicated in the table, the accident rate for aircraft assessed for the proposed airport would be in the order of 1 in 150 years for all stages of flight.
 It should be noted that this estimate is based on forecast air traffic movements at the airport and an accident rate based on current aviation technology and practices around the world.
-As outlined in Section 1.4.2, aviation procedures and technology are continually improving, particularly in response to ongoing incident investigations, and therefore it is likely that improved safety performance would be achieved over time.
+As outlined in Section 14.4.2, aviation procedures and technology are continually improving, particularly in response to ongoing incident investigations, and therefore it is reasonable to expect that improved safety performance would occur with time.

-14.4.7.
-Terrorism
+14.4.7 Terrorism

 At this preliminary design stage, no specific issues or precautions beyond those in use at Sydney Airport or other similar international facilities are envisaged for the proposed airport.
 The detailed design of the proposed airport facilities would be reviewed by security experts to ensure that adequate space for security facilities and personnel is provided and additionally, that the design minimises potential vulnerabilities.
-Terrorism response considerations could include including provision of aircraft stand-off bays.

-14.5.
-Ground based issues
+14.5 Ground-based issues

-14.5.1.
-Transport of dangerous goods
+14.5.1 Transport of dangerous goods

-It is expected that jet fuel would initially be transported to the airport site by B-double road tankers to the airport site.
-In 2030 (approximately five years after opening), the expected fuel demand would require approximately 43 B-double fuel deliveries per day.
-This number of deliveries would continue to rise in line with the increased aircraft movements at the airport.
+It is expected that jet fuel would initially be transported to the airport site by B-Double road tankers.
+Approximately five years after opening, the expected fuel demand would require approximately 43 B-Double fuel deliveries per day.

-It is not currently possible to identify what traffic routes are likely to be used for fuel deliveries, although it is expected the majority of the trip would be by high capacity, arterial roads or motorways, and locally via the M7 and future M12 motorway.
 This is not a large number of trucks, relative to road capacity or existing heavy vehicle volumes.
+This number of deliveries is expected to rise in line with the increased aircraft movements at the airport.
+However, the actual volumes of fuel required onsite to support aircraft operations will be largely determined by the airlines as a result of aircraft scheduling.

+Although it is not currently possible to identify the specific traffic routes likely to be used for fuel deliveries, it is expected the majority of the trip would be by high capacity, arterial roads and/or motorways.
+It is anticipated that fuel truck movements would comply with relevant legislation and that transportation routes will avoid tunnels in accordance with existing industry practice.

-At a future point, likely before the operation of the second runway, a fuel supply pipeline would replace the need for supply by a large numbers of road tankers.
-A route for a fuel pipeline will be determined by the entity or organisation responsible for providing fuel to the airport.
-Arrangements for access to the fuel pipeline, which may involve an easement, would be required along the pipeline corridor alignment to ensure maintenance access and as a public safety measure.
-This may include planning controls restricting development on, and adjacent to, the pipeline.
+It is expected that a fuel supply pipeline would replace road tanker deliveries, likely before the operation of the second runway.
+A route for a fuel pipeline will be determined by the entity or organisation responsible for providing fuel to the airport and likely, in consultation with the NSW Government.
+Arrangements for access to the fuel pipeline, which may involve an easement, would be required along the pipeline corridor alignment for emergency response, maintenance and as a public safety measure.
+Ensuring such access may require planning controls including restricting development on, and adjacent to, the pipeline.

-14.5.2.
-Fuel storage and other fires
+14.5.2 Fuel storage and other fires